 By Kanata Satsuki and Mitsuya Fuji.
 Released in Japan as “Watashi wa Teki ni Narimasen!” by PASH!
 Books.
 Released in North America digitally by J-Novel Club.
-Translated by Molly Lee.
+Translated by Tara Quinn.

 For the most part, while reading this series, it’s fairly easy to simply ignore that it’s meant to be a “villainess otome” book at all.
 Yes, Kiara’s memories of the game do sometimes come in very handy, but they don’t always match, as she’s altered the world too much for them to be the same.
 That said, there is one big subplot that is very dependent on Kiara’s original role being the villainess who gets killed off.
 Kiara is no longer filling that role and so it has to be filled by SOMEONE.
 And so we see a lot more of Ada, the spellcaster who uses fire we briefly saw in the second book.
 After Kiara ran away, she was next in line to be married off to the frog-faced noble and turned into a weapon, and boy is she angry about it.
 It’s an interesting reminder that this fantasy military action-adventure still runs on otome game rules, which means you still need a villainess no matter who it is.